 Content-aware image optimization classifies decoded images and denoises noisy sources before encoding, so photos, screenshots, and logos get the right codec.

-Does mod_pagespeed break a Content-Security-Policy?
-Where automatic rewriting collides with a strict CSP, and how the HonorCsp directive keeps it safe.
+Does mod_pagespeed break a strict Content-Security-Policy?
+Where automatic rewriting collides with a CSP, feature by feature, and how the HonorCsp directive keeps optimized pages policy-compliant.

-How ModPageSpeed 2.0 uses sentinel cache keys — the reserved Viewport=3 trick — to store 103 Early Hints preloads, an origin content hash, and a browser optimization profile alongside content variants.
+How ModPageSpeed 2.0 precomputes 103 Early Hints preloads and lets nginx serve them from cache, using sentinel cache keys — the reserved Viewport=3 trick — to store them alongside per-URL content variants.

-Purging a single URL in ModPageSpeed touches more than one cache entry.
-Here is the fan-out problem, the lookup-time design 1.x used, and why 2.0 deletes immediately instead.
+Purging one URL in ModPageSpeed touches more than one cache entry.
+The fan-out problem, the lookup-time design 1.x used, and why 2.0 deletes immediately.

 Raster to SVG auto-vectorization in ModPageSpeed 2.0 traces qualifying logos and icons with VTracer, collapsing the @1x/@2x/viewport matrix into one variant.